USEPA/EPA_OMEGA_Model/doc/source/3_running_and_understanding_the_demo.rst

 Existing Configuration File
 ---------------------------
 If a model run configuration was previously saved, the configuration may be reloaded to simplify repeating runs.
 From the file menu, select 'Open Configuration File' to launch a standard File Explorer window to load an existing Configuration File.
-When properly loaded, the 'Run Model' page will look similar to :numref:`ug_label3` below.
+When properly loaded, the 'Run Model' tab will look similar to :numref:`ug_label3` below.
 The displayed values represent one of the supplied demonstration model configurations.

 .. _ug_label3:
 .. figure:: _static/gui_figures/gui_model_loaded.jpg